This article covers 8 points on what training your employees need to comply with NIS2:

 The NIS2 Directive turns that reality into a governance requirement: resilience is not only technical, it is organisational.

-This guide explains what training NIS2 requires, what changes when you align it with the GDPR and ISO 27001, and what evidence you need to keep to demonstrate training in an audit or supervisory review.
+This guide explains how to build a practical NIS2 training and awareness programme for employees, technical teams and management, how it aligns with the GDPR and ISO 27001, and what evidence you need to retain for an audit or supervisory review.

 At PrivaLex Partners we design role-based programmes and deliver the documentation auditors actually ask for, so compliance does not stay in slide decks.